Last updated:

 What If My State Is Not on the List?

 The remaining 31 states do not currently issue driver's licenses to people who cannot prove lawful presence.
-The two largest by population β€” Texas and Florida β€” have specific guides for ITIN holders living there:
+For the larger-population states, we have dedicated guides covering alternative ID options and what to do in the meantime:

 Frequently Asked Questions

-How many U.S. states issue driver's licenses to undocumented immigrants in 2026? +
+How many U.S. states issue driver's licenses to undocumented immigrants in 2026?

-19 states plus Washington D.C. β€” that is 20 jurisdictions total.
+19 states plus Washington D.C. — that is 20 jurisdictions total.
 They are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia, Washington, and Washington D.C.

-Can undocumented immigrants get a REAL ID driver's license? +
+Can undocumented immigrants get a REAL ID driver's license?

 No. Licenses issued under these state laws are marked "Federal Limits Apply" or similar.
 They cannot be used to board domestic flights or enter federal buildings.
 They are valid for driving and most other forms of state-level identification.

-Which state was first? +
+Which state was first?

 New Mexico was first, passing SB 582 in 2003.
 Utah followed in 2005.
 The next 18 jurisdictions all passed laws between 2013 and 2023.

-Which states added access most recently? +
+Which states added access most recently?

 Minnesota (October 2023), Massachusetts (July 2023), and Rhode Island (July 2023) were the most recent additions.
 Michigan and Pennsylvania have pending legislation as of 2026 but have not passed.

-Does an ITIN qualify me for a license in these states? +
+Does an ITIN qualify me for a license in these states?

 Yes in most of them.
 An ITIN is one of the accepted tax-ID numbers used to verify identity, alongside a foreign passport or consular ID.
 Some states (like New Mexico) allow a sworn affidavit if you do not have an ITIN.
 Each state's exact requirements are linked from the table above.

-Does this license allow me to vote? +
+Does this license allow me to vote?

 No. A driver's license is not a voter registration.
 Voting in U.S. elections requires U.S. citizenship.
 Some of these states automatically register eligible voters at the DMV, but the system specifically excludes applicants whose status indicates they are not citizens.
 Holding one of these licenses does not register you to vote and does not put you at risk of being mistakenly added to voter rolls.